aidlearning/AidLearning-FrameWork/READ.md

 Built with simplicity in mind, <b>Aid Learning</b>
     supports a list of Top Machine Learning Framework for Deep Learning.
 Now we support Caffe, Tensorflow, Mxnet, ncnn, Keras, Pytorch,Gluoncv, cv2,scipy.... powerfully.

 Furthermore we provide an AI coding develop tool named Aid_code.
-It can provide you a visual AI programming experience by using Python from zero on our framework!
+It can provide you a visual AI programming IDE by using Python from zero on our framework!
 It means that when it is installed, your Android phone owned a Linux system with GUI which can write and run AI program in it as same as in PC.

 Now you have a complete linux with GUI running on Android (Real linux running on the busybox and not virtul environment.
 So it is faster and almost real-time.) and can write your AI code on it visually using the Python!
 <br> <br>